Baucau Airport: 2000–present

 In March 2021, when the newly appointed United States Ambassador to East Timor, C. Kevin Blackstone, presented his credentials to the Prime Minister of East Timor, Taur Matan Ruak, he said that he intended quickly to complete the procedures necessary for the rehabilitation to go ahead.
 On 28 June 2021, he and José Maria dos Reis, Deputy Prime Minister and Minister of Planning and Territory of East Timor, signed two Memoranda of Understanding for bilateral cooperation.
-One was for rehabilitation of the airport, and the other was for potential U.S. support for the development of East Timor's civil aviation sector.
+One was for the rehabilitation of the airport, and the other was for potential U.S. support for the development of East Timor's civil aviation sector.
 According to the official US Government announcement of the signing:

 On 12 July 2021, at a ceremony at the airport, the Prime Minister and the Ambassador laid the foundation stone for the rehabilitation project.
 In his speech at the ceremony, the Prime Minister observed that the discussions about the project had begun in 2008, when he was still a General in the Timor Leste Defence Force (F-FDTL).
 He explained that the rehabilitated airport would be used by the F-FDTL Air Component, and, in the future, as a multi-purpose airport, for large aircraft that cannot land at Dili Airport.
 He also denied that the United States was going to build a military base there; he said that East Timor did not need Baucau to be a military base, and that the United States, as the world's leading military power, did not need Baucau as a military base.

 Soon afterwards, the rehabilitation project was the subject of a lengthy analysis by Fundasaun Mahein, an East Timorese think tank specialising in security sector monitoring, research and advocacy.
 Fundasaun Mahein felt that the rehabilitation agreement raised difficult and complex questions about the foreign policy of East Timor:

 Additionally, Fundasaun Mahein noted that many saw the Baucau region as having significant potential for agriculture, tourism and industrial development.
 The airport was therefore considered highly strategic not only for both civilian and military use, but also for enabling the socio-economic development of the Baucau region.

 The rehabilitation project was scheduled to begin in October 2021, but did not start until January 2022.
 The delayed perimeter fence repair and warehouse construction tasks were completed in April 2022, and the Cessna 206 was scheduled to arrive later in the year.